roncterry/Deploy-SUSE-AI/README.md

 5) Deploy SUSE Storage (Longhorn) into the Observability Cluster

    a) On the first SUSE Observability cluster node run the script: `04-install_longhorn-observability_cluster.sh`

+      ***Note 1:** Ensure that the open-iscsi pacakge is installed on the cluster node(s) before deploying SUSE Storage Longhorn.*

+      ***Note 2:** SUSE Storage (Longhorn) can also be deployed onto the SUSE Observability cluster using Rancher Manager.
+Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.*

-6) Deploy SUSE Observability into the SUSE Observability Cluster
+7) Deploy SUSE Observability into the SUSE Observability Cluster

    a) On the first SUSE Observability cluster node run the script: `05-install_observability.sh`